-See the chassis manual in your InfoCase for further information.
+Refer to the chassis manual provided in your InfoCase for further information.

 SECTION 4 - APPLIANCES AND SYSTEMS

 The appliances installed in your motorhome are manufactured by reputable RV appliance makers and have been tested by independent laboratories to meet all applicable standards and codes set for RV appliances.